War in Ukraine: A Visual Timeline

 Project HOPE donates medical equipment to the Kramatorsk Oncology Center in the Donetsk region.
 Three years into our response, Project HOPE has donated $15 million in essential pharmaceuticals, medical supplies and equipment.

-February 2025
+March 2025

-As the full-scale invasion of Ukraine enters its fourth year, Project HOPE has evolved its emergency response into a comprehensive humanitarian intervention aimed at creating lasting impact.
+As the full-scale invasion of Ukraine enters its fifth year, Project HOPE has evolved its emergency response into a comprehensive humanitarian intervention aimed at creating lasting impact.
 With a focus on supporting the most vulnerable populations in front-line regions, our team on the ground has prioritized resilience and development alongside lifesaving assistance.